Facebook Privacy Issues – A Strong Buy Opportunity – Weekly Investments

 Intrinsic Value and Margin of Safety

-This is my personal calculation based upon Benjamin Graham’s formula but I have altered it a bit to be more conservative.
+Below is my personal calculation based on Benjamin Graham’s formula; I have altered it a bit to remain conservative in my estimates.
 So Intrinsic Value =(EPS*(7+1*G)*4.4)/4

 Data Below is from Finviz.com: